jijordre/node-solr-smart-client/README.md

         tunnels: '8080:my_solr_node_1:8080,'8081:my_solr_node_2:8080'
     }

-As well `connectionString` in `options.zk` must have the tunneled value of `'localhost:2181,localhost:2182'`.
+As well `zkConnectionString` in `options` must have the tunneled value of `'localhost:2181,localhost:2182'`.

 Test
 ----